 The fact-pattern is actually complex, and can spell long-term problems for businesses.
 It goes like this: Your company unilaterally makes a change, either in writing or in practice, and you continue “business as usual” with the other party.
 Over time, the other party fails to pay or there are some other problems in the relationship and you try to enforce — i.e. you try to get paid or you try to enforce whatever unilateral change you tried to put in place previously.

-Without the proper consideration at the time you made a unilateral change to the relationship, your business may be unsuccessful in enforcing that change you tried to put in place previously — Costing your business significant expense, headache, loss of customers or worse.
+If you make a unilateral change to the relationship without proper consideration in place, your business may be unsuccessful in enforcing that change, costing your business significant expense, headache, loss of customers or worse.

 It’s Critical to Add Consideration to Changes to Existing Relationships / Contracts